Privacy settings

 What asbestos is and where it may be found

-Asbestos was widely used in building materials until 1999.
-Common locations include:
+Asbestos was widely used in buildings until 1999.

-We manage asbestos in line with national health and safety laws, including the Control of Asbestos Regulations 2012.
+We manage asbestos in line with national health and safety laws.
 You can expect us to:

-• Carry out asbestos surveys in communal buildings, sheltered housing, temporary accommodation, and individual homes where work is planned
+• carry out asbestos surveys in communal buildings, supported housing, temporary accommodation and individual homes where work is planned

-• Record where asbestos is present, its condition, and whether it should be removed or safely managed in place
+• record where asbestos is present, what condition it is in, and whether it needs to be removed or safely managed

-• Re-inspect known asbestos in communal areas annually to ensure it remains safe
+• re-inspect known asbestos in communal areas every year to make sure it remains safe

-• Use only licensed and qualified asbestos specialists for removal work
+• use only licensed and qualified asbestos specialists for any removal

-• Keep accurate records of all surveys, inspections, and works carried out
+• keep clear records of surveys, inspections and work carried out

-Garages and outbuildings built before 2000 may also contain asbestos in roofing or structural materials.
-We carry out regular inspections and maintenance to ensure these buildings remain safe.
+Garages built before 2000 may contain asbestos in the roofing or structure.
+We carry out regular checks and repairs to keep these buildings safe.

 How you can help keep your home safe

-Asbestos safety is a shared responsibility.
+Asbestos safety is something we manage together.
 You can help by:

-• Reporting any damage immediately, such as cracks, breaks, or debris from older materials
+• reporting any damage straight away, such as cracks, breaks or debris from older materials

-• Avoiding drilling, sanding, cutting, or otherwise disturbing walls, ceilings, panels, or floor tiles that may contain asbestos
+• avoiding drilling, sanding or cutting older walls, ceilings, panels or floor tiles

-• Not removing old flooring, coverings, or other materials without consulting us first
+• not removing old flooring or coverings without speaking to us first

-• Letting us know before starting any DIY that could disturb asbestos
+• telling us before starting any DIY that might disturb older materials

-• Allowing access for surveys, inspections, and repairs
+• allowing access for surveys, checks and repairs

 What happens during asbestos checks or removal